 The job market and economy are demanding.
-That is why the experts at Scientific American and NYU-Poly have developed a world-class interactive virtual professional education program.
+That is why the experts at Scientific American and NYU Tandon have developed a world-class interactive virtual professional education program.
 We understand the educational needs of professionals worldwide—professionals who want to stay ahead of the curve, advance their careers, start a new business and expand their horizons.

 Our virtual courses are designed and taught by industry and education experts.
 Our cutting-edge technology allows you to learn on your own schedule from anywhere in the world.
 And you can engage in active discussions with fellow professionals and world-renowned instructors.
 Courses are tailored to professionals with little spare time but a strong drive to grow, learn and succeed.

-Registration Closes: Wednesday, September 17, 5:00 PM, EST
+Registration Closes: Wednesday, Jan.
+13, 5:00 PM, EST

 This course provides an introduction to the human genome, including both description of relevant concepts as well as practical experience using Web-based bioinformatics tools to analyze DNA and protein sequences.
 Attendees will learn the structure and features of the human genome and the main types of variations that occur.
 They will be introduced to the three main online gateways where they will analyze both a single gene and gene sequences as well as explain how software programs predict the clinical significance of DNA variants.